AlonKtz/Alonktz/README.md

 # Hi, I'm Alon 👋

-I’m an **Analyst at SanDisk 🔍** and currently pursuing a **B.A. in Business Administration & Information Systems 🎓**.
+I’m currently pursuing a **B.A. in Business Administration & Information Systems 🎓**.
-Driven by curiosity, I’m continuously learning and expanding my knowledge in the tech world 💡.
+Driven by curiosity, I’m continuously learning and expanding my knowledge in the tech world, specifically toward the worlds of cybersecurity💡.

 ---
 ## 🛠️ My Tech Stack